How To Manage The Sensation Of Lump In The Throat

 - If the cause of Globus is stress and anxiety, practice meditation to relieve stress and anxiety.
 Meditation helps to relax the mind and, in turn, eases the muscle tension and the symptoms of Globus.

 Below are routinely prescribed homeopathic remedies for Globus.
 However, it is always advised that you consult a doctor rather than trying to self-medicate.

-- Moschus: The patients who experience a sudden constriction of larynx and windpipe may find Moschus helpful.
+- Moschus: Patients who experience a sudden constriction of the larynx and windpipe may find Moschus helpful.
 This homeopathic remedy is indicated for nervous females with frequent fainting.
-The patients suffering from a great sensitivity to the cold, anxiety, discomfort in the chest with stomach problems, the sensation of tightness of the chest, and the need to take a deep breath are recommended Moschus.
+Patients suffering from a great sensitivity to the cold, anxiety, discomfort in the chest with stomach problems, the sensation of tightness of the chest, and the need to take a deep breath are recommended Moschus.

 If you experience Globus with a difficulty in swallowing, it is called dysphagia and is associated with medical issues that require urgent attention.
 Here are some issues that may call for medical attention.

 - Difficulty in swallowing due to weakness of the tongue and inability to push the food bolus into the throat